Gustav Hertz

 Work

-After the publication of Niels Bohr’s theory on the structure of the atom, Gustav Hertz and James Franck conducted an experiment in 1913 to verify it.
-A potential difference was applied to a tube containing a low-pressure gas.
-When the potential difference was increased, the current flowing through the tube also increased until it reached a certain voltage, when it suddenly declined.
-The result supported Bohr’s theory, in which electrons can only have specific, discrete energies.
+In 1914, Gustav Hertz and James Franck conducted an experiment, in which a potential difference was applied to a tube containing a low-pressure gas.
+When increased, the current flowing through the tube also increased until the voltage reached a certain level, when it suddenly declined.
+The result supported Niels Bohr’s theory on the structure of the atom, in which electrons can only have specific, discrete energies.
 The potential difference increased the free electrons’ mobility until, at a certain energy level, bound electrons jumped to a higher-energy orbit instead.

 Nobel Prizes and laureates